-The comments below are of a general nature based on the Issuer's understanding of current law and practice.
-They relate only to the position of persons who are the absolute beneficial owners of the Covered Bonds to be issued under the Programme.
+They relate only to the position of persons who are the absolute beneficial owners of the Debt Securities to be issued under the Programme.
 They may not apply to certain classes of persons such as dealers.
-Prospective holders of the Covered Bonds to be issued under this Base Prospectus who are in any doubt as to their personal tax position or who may be subject to tax in any other jurisdiction should consult their professional advisers.
+Prospective holders of the Debt Securities to be issued under this Base Prospectus who are in any doubt as to their personal tax position or who may be subject to tax in any other jurisdiction should consult their professional advisers.

 In addition, set out below is a brief description of the policy instrument to temper and affect the composition of capital flows into Iceland.
-Prospective investor in the Covered Bond is strongly advised to consult their professional advisers, if in any doubt on how the capital inflow restrictions will affect their potential investment.
+Prospective investor in Debt Securities is strongly advised to consult their professional advisers, if in any doubt on how the capital inflow restrictions will affect their potential investment.